desmond-lartey/PlantsApp/README.md

 <p>See the app version of the geodatabase which includes queries at the country level, climate, and recommended species for local adaptation strategies, <a href="https://agro-nl.nl/">visit the geodatabase website</a>.</p>

+<h2>How to update the app online from the Excel sheet</h2>
+<p>You have to open the folder 'data' in the list of files here.
+Then download the file you want to update.
+For instance 'biodiversity_corrected'.
+Go to the matrix and look for the column biodiversity you want to pick information from.
+Copy a single column from the matrix.
+Now you can see that the 'biodiversity_corrected file has the same column identity as the one you have copied.
+Create a 4 empty row on the top of the header in the file.
+Paste what you copied in the exact column.
+Now rename the header you posted this info as the original name.
+Delete the four rows you created, this only helped you to paste the correct rows exactly from the matrix to the file.
+Save the file.
+Make sure you have saved it in xlsl/Excel workbook and not in csv.
+You have permission to upload new files in the github repository of the PlantApp.
+So delete the old file and replace the new one.
+Remember that it should have the same name as before.</p>

 <h2>Final Thoughts</h2>
 <p>Urban green spaces are more than just decorative elements; they are essential components of city infrastructure.
 The Sustainable Green Concept App is a step towards realizing a vision of cities that are not only developed but also green, sustainable, and considerate of the planet's well-being.</p>